Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

 • You may be asked to take referrals.
-Ensure you obtain the details & a photo of the lesion by email or uploaded to clinical records system
+Ensure you obtain the details & a photo of the lesion by email or upload it to the clinical records system

 What are your top tips on how to prepare?